-The practice demonstrated a transparent and open culture in relation to people's safety.
+The practice providers demonstrated a transparent and open culture in relation to people's safety.
+They demonstrated strong understanding of the regulatory requirements.

-There was strong leadership with emphasis on peoples' safety and continually striving to improve.
+There was strong leadership with emphasis on safety and continually striving to improve.

-Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight significant issues or omissions.
+Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any issues.

-The information and evidence presented during the inspection process was clear and well documented.
+The information and evidence presented during the inspection process was up-to-date, organised and well documented.

-We saw the practice had effective processes to support and develop staff with additional roles and responsibilities.
+We saw the practice had effective processes to support and develop staff with additional responsibilities.